Global regulators map out safer home loans

 Supervisors should also set “appropriate” loan-to-value ratios or how much of the purchase price can be borrowed.

-The FSB stopped short of requiring a minimum LTV ratio, saying it would be difficult to apply such detailed guidance globally.
-The step would intrude on domestic political sensitivities in the supply of credit.
+The FSB stopped short of requiring a minimum LTV ratio, a step that would intrude on domestic political sensitivities in the supply of credit and be impossible to police globally.

-The principles also require mortgage providers to check the total debt-to-income levels of borrowers to ensure they can afford to repay loans; to perform sound appraisals of properties to ensure that loans have adequate collateral; and to use sound and reliable mortgage insurance companies.

-Countries will have two years to implement these principles and report back to the Financial Stability Board, which will conduct peer reviews of mortgage lending practices.

 G20 finance ministers meet this week to review progress on a welter of new financial rules and principles, such as on home loans, that their leaders have pledged to implement.